yovitsa/2420_assignment_1/README2.md

 ###### Student Name: Jovica Kuzmanovic
 ###### Student ID: A01339297
 #
-#
-#
-# Setting Up an Arch Linux Server on DigitalOcean with Cloud-Init
+# Setting Up an Arch Linux Server on Digital Ocean
 - This guide will walk you through the process of setting up a server on Digital Ocean using Arch Linux.
 We'll cover everything from creating an SSH key pair to configuring your server with cloud-init.
-- The guide assume that you already have digital ocean account and that you psses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS).
+- The guide assume that you already have digital ocean account and that you posses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS).
 #
-# Requierments
+## Requierments
 - Digital Ocean Account
 - A personal computer with an operating system
 - Access to the Internet
 - Arch linux .qcow image (Download link may be found here: [Arch Linux Image](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545) , Please downloand the **.qcow** which size is approximatley 500MB.
 #
-Topics:
+## Topics:

 - SSH: Secure Shell Protocol.
 - Digital Ocean
 - Cloud-init

-Guide Structure:
+## Guide Structure:

-- Creating an SSH Key Pair: Generate a public and private key pair for secure authentication.
+- Creating an SSH Key Pair:
+    - Generate a public and private key pair for secure authentication.
-- Creating a Project on Digital Ocean: Set up a project to organize your resources.
+- Creating a Project on Digital Ocean:
+    - Set up a project to organize your resources.
-- Creating a Cloud-Init Configuration File: Define initial configuration settings for your server.
+- Creating a Cloud-Init Configuration File:
+    - Define initial configuration settings for your server.
-- Creating a Droplet: Launch a virtual private server (VPS) on Digital Ocean.
+- Creating a Droplet:
+    - Launch a virtual private server (VPS) on Digital Ocean.
 - Conneting via ssh to our droplet

-References:
+## References:

 - Digital Ocean Documentation: https://docs.digitalocean.com/
 - Arch Linux Wiki: https://wiki.archlinux.org/